 - Reduced risk of preterm labor

-- Lowered risk of intrauterine growth restriction (condition that slows the baby’s growth)
+- Lowered risk of intrauterine growth restriction (a condition that slows the baby’s growth)

 In addition to the benefits listed, studies have found there is a relationship between prenatal yoga and the reduction of hypertension-related complications, as well as, improvement of fetal outcome.

 Prenatal Yoga and Pregnancy Support